Philip Ramos

-Philip Ramos (born April 6, 1956) is an American politician who represents the 6th District of the New York Assembly.
+Philip Ramos (born April 6, 1956) is an American politician currently representing the 6th District, including portions of Islip, Bay Shore, Brentwood, Central Islip and Islandia in Suffolk County on Long Island, in the New York Assembly.
 He is a Democrat.

-The district includes portions of the town of Islip, including Bay Shore, Brentwood, Central Islip and Islandia in Suffolk County on Long Island.
+Biography

 Ramos is the son of a correction officer and a registered nurse.
 He graduated from Brentwood High School in 1974, and went to work as a therapy aide at the Pilgrim Psychiatric Center.
-He later became an emergency medical technician.

-Ramos later became a Suffolk County police officer.
+He later became an emergency medical technician and a Suffolk County police officer.
 He worked eight years in the narcotics unit as an undercover officer.
 He was promoted to detective in 1987 and retired in 1999.

 In 2002, Ramos opted to run for the New York Assembly to succeed Republican Robert Wertz, who was retiring after thirty years to seek a seat in the New York Senate.
 In a close race, he defeated Republican Philip Goglas 53% to 47%.

+Ramos currently sits on the Labor, Local Governments, Ways and Means, Aging, and Education committees.